laravel/docs/dusk.md

             ->pause(1000)
             ->releaseMouse();

-The `controlClick` method may be used to simulate `ctrl+click` event to the browser:
+The `controlClick` method may be used to simulate the `ctrl+click` event within the browser:

     $browser->controlClick();